Flatmaps

 - Databases on the Flatmap server contain both map tiles and metadata about the flatmaps.

 - Flatmap viewer is the JavaScript application that renders flatmaps obtained from the Flatmap server and allow a user to explore them interactively.
-The FlatmapVuer is the widget used on the SPARC Portal that wraps the Flatmap viewer to provide SPARC-specific functionality.

 Both AC and FC flatmap base diagrams are versioned in GitHub.

-AC flatmap
+AC flatmaps

-FC flatmap
+FC flatmaps

 Connectivity Knowledge

+Importantly, the consistent use of anatomical terminology across the SPARC program enables rich semantic linking between SCKAN and SPARC data.
 In the case of the flatmaps, SCKAN is queried for connectivity knowledge which is then used by the map maker to render the topological connections between, through, and around anatomical entities in the anatomical diagrams.

 The map knowledge package provides a Python wrapper for flatmap-related SCKAN queries, and an additional package, map tools, allows SCKAN connectivity to be viewed and explored in a Jupyter notebook.

+Map maker is the tool which combines the anatomical diagrams with the connectivity knowledge to produce the rendered map tiles which form the actual flatmap visualization.
 Connectivity knowledge from SCKAN is used to identify which segments of a pre-drawn (but hidden) nerve network that the path of each neuron population group traverses.
 These paths are then ordered within each nerve segment to minimize the number of crossings between paths, and drawn using an offset from the segment’s centreline.
+Learn more about Map Maker.

 Flatmap server

 The flatmap server is the infrastructure where the generated map tiles are archived and made accessible to a flatmap viewer for display of flatmaps.
+Learn more about Map Maker.

 The flatmap server’s source code is hosted on Github, which is where issues and feature requests can be raised and flatmap server documentation can be found here.